Auto-clicker Detection

 Breaks

-Click Held Time
+Click Hold Time

 Source code